MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 ./main
 ```

-- `-rdynamic` allows `mod.so` to use globals and functions from the main executable.
+- `-rdynamic` allows `mod.so` to use globals and functions from the main executable
 - `-shared` makes sure a [shared library](https://en.wikipedia.org/wiki/Shared_library) (`.so`/`.dll`) is output

 This is the expected output: